 Define a budget before you begin making wedding plans.
 Talk with your fiancé(ée) and all parents about your wedding vision (size, date, style, etc).
 Your parents might want to keep the traditions or have a more modern divvy up of expenses.
 Discuss privately "Who Pays for What" to avoid tension between families.

 Decide Whether to Hire a Wedding Planner

 A wedding planner offers many different types of services.
 You can hire a wedding planner for a consultation, month of coordination services, partial planning service and full planning service.
-If you will be hiring a wedding planner to provide full planning service, do it at the beginning of planning.
-You'll want her/him on board to help with research.
+If a full-service wedding planning is what you have in mind, do it at the beginning of planning.
+You'll want her/him on board to help with the research.
 Not sure if you need a wedding planner?
 Read 7 Reasons You Might Want to Hire a Wedding Planner

 10 Months Before